A 90-day engagement · Execution architecture for leadership teams

 It's an architecture problem, not a people problem.

 Ninety days.
 Three phases.
-A clean exit.
+Independent operation by Day 90.

 Fixed-scope work against a defined deliverable set.
 The architecture that replaces drift runs independently of me - which is the point.